Buttermilk Fried Chicken

 In a large pot, combine water, salt, herbs, lemon, honey, peppercorns (black pepper, or tricolor mix), garlic and bay leaves:

-Place the chicken pieces in the brine for 8 hours, covering with a lid or plastic wrap, then remove the chicken from the liquid and pat dry.
+Place the chicken pieces of your choice in the brine for 8 hours, covering with a lid or plastic wrap, then remove the meat from the liquid and pat dry.

-Next mix together a seasoned flour, with garlic powder, onion powder, paprika, and cayenne:
+For the fried chicken breading, mix together flour, garlic powder, onion powder, paprika, and cayenne pepper:

 Split the seasoned flour between two bowls, then place buttermilk in a third bowl.